 We’re exhibiting a real trove of Mario Dal Fabbro sculptures that we acquired directly from his family for the first time on the West Coast.
 These have already found their way into important Manhattan projects.
-He was from a family of craftsmen in Milan, trained as a sculptor, and then cane fo the US and played important behind the scenes roles in offices like Knoll and McCobb.
+He was from a family of craftsmen in Milan, trained as a sculptor, and then came from the US and played important behind-the-scenes roles in offices like Knoll and McCobb.
 He’s a really interesting crossover figure just reemerging, the pieces are incredible, and they’re already some of our first sales in LA.

 Any special events/exhibits/pop ups/collaborations coming up?

 We have some pretty exciting projects coming up.
 We’re really interested in Argentina and how the dialogue around Concrete Art intersected with post war German Design, it’s something that the LA/LA Getty shows just sort of touched on without fully exploring and we have relationships with some of the original figures who are now in their 80’s and 90’s and still working.
 That should be incredible.
 We’re also exploring a full on gallery swap with our friends in Rotterdam.
 New York is just as active, with a Arturo Pani/ Pedro Friedeberg show in the works.
 Stay tuned, there’s a lot coming!

 Do you have anything from the store in your own home?